Needlesslord/PaintWars_by_BrainDeadStudios/Docs/GUIDocument.md

 | Gamepad selected | . | . |
 | . | . | . |

-The Font we are going to use is
+The Font we are going to use is samble in 3 different sizes.

-*UNDER CONSTRUCTION*

 ***